-Item Description / Definition AA Acoustic Advisor AVTG Assessing Vibration: a technical guideline (DEC, 2006) dBA Decibel, A-weighted CEMP Construction Environmental Management Plan CNVMP Construction Noise and Vibration Management Plan DEC Department of Environment and Conservation (now EPA) DECC Department of Environment and Climate Change (now EPA) DECCW Department of Environment, Climate Change and Water (now EPA) DPE Department of Planning and Environment EPA Environment Protection Authority ER Environmental Representative GLC Gamuda Australia Laing O'Rourke Consortium HNA Highly Noise Affected.
-Relates to construction noise levels of ≥75 dBA and is the point above which there may be strong community reaction to construction noise levels ICNG Interim Construction Noise Guideline (DECC, 2009) LAeq The average noise level during a measurement period, such as the daytime or night-time LAFmax The maximum noise level measured during a monitoring period, using 'fast' weighting (also known as the L1 level) L90 The noise level exceeded for 90% of the sample period.
+Item Description / Definition AA Acoustic Advisor AVTG Assessing Vibration: a technical guideline (DEC, 2006) dBA Decibel, A-weighted СЕМР Construction Environmental Management Plan CNVMP Construction Noise and Vibration Management Plan DEC Department of Environment and Conservation (now EPA) DECC Department of Environment and Climate Change (now EPA) DECCW Department of Environment, Climate Change and Water (now EPA) DNVIS Detailed Noise and Vibration Impact Statement DPE Department of Planning and Environment EPA Environment Protection Authority EPL Environmental Protection Licence ER Environmental Representative GLC Gamuda Australia Laing O'Rourke Consortium HNA Highly Noise Affected, as defined in the ICNG.
+Relates to construction noise levels of ≥75 dBA and is the point above which there may be strong community reaction to construction noise levels Highly Noise Intensive Works Works which are defined as annoying under the ICNG, including: (a) use of power saws, for cutting timber, rail lines, masonry, road pavement or steel work; (b) grinding metal, concrete or masonry; (c) rock drilling; (d) line drilling; (e) vibratory rolling; (f) bitumen milling or profiling; (g) jackhammering, rock hammering or rock breaking; (h) rail tamping and regulating; and (i) impact piling.
+ICNG Interim Construction Noise Guideline (DECC, 2009) LAeq The average noise level during a measurement period, such as the daytime or night-time LAFmax The maximum noise level measured during a monitoring period, using 'fast' weighting (also known as the L1 level) L90 The noise level exceeded for 90% of the sample period.
 This noise level is described as the average minimum background sound level (in the absence of the source under consideration), or simply the background level.
+Clyde MSF Clyde Maintenance and Stabling Facility NCA Noise Catchment Area NML Noise Management Level

+Item Description / Definition

-Clyde MSF Clyde Maintenance and Stabling Facility NCA Noise Catchment Area NML Noise Management Level Noise intensive equipment Construction equipment that is particularly noisy and causes annoyance.
-Includes items such as rockbreakers and concrete saws NPfl Noise Policy for Industry NSW New South Wales NVIA Noise and Vibration Impact Assessment ООН Out of Hours OOHW Out-of-Hours Work Other sensitive receivers Non-residential sensitive receivers, including hospitals, educational facilities, place of worship, child care centres, outdoor recreation areas, etc Project Sydney Metro West - Western Tunnelling Package RBL Rating Background Level.
+Noise intensive equipment Construction equipment that is particularly noisy and causes annoyance.
+Includes items such as rockbreakers and concrete saws

+NPfI Noise Policy for Industry

+NSW New South Wales

+NVIA Noise and Vibration Impact Assessment

+ООН Out of Hours

+OOHW Out-of-Hours Work

+Other sensitive receivers Non-residential sensitive receivers, including hospitals, educational facilities, place of worship, child care centres, outdoor recreation areas, etc

+Project Sydney Metro West - Western Tunnelling Package

+RBL Rating Background Level.
 This is the background noise level measured at a particular location.
 The method for calculating the RBL is defined in the NSW Noise Policy for Industry

-Item Description / Definition

 Realistic worst- case scenarios Realistic worst-case construction scenarios have been developed to assess the potential impacts from the project.
 These scenarios are based on the noisiest items of equipment which would likely be required to complete the works

 RMS Root Mean Square

 RNP Road Noise Policy

+ROL Road Occupancy Licence

 Rosehill SF Rosehill Services Facility

 SLR SLR Consulting Australia Pty Ltd

 SWL / Lw Sound Power Level

 Sydney Metro CNVS Sydney Metro Construction Noise and Vibration Standard (Sydney Metro, 2020)

 TfNSW Transport for New South Wales

 TfNSW CNVS TfNSW Construction Noise and Vibration Strategy (TfNSW, 2019)

 The Bays A proposed station located between Glebe Island and White Bay Power Station

 VC Vibration Criterion

 VDV Vibration Dose Value

 Worst-case impacts and noise levels The worst-case (ie highest) impacts or noise levels predicted in this report

+Work Any physical work to construct or facilitate the construction of the CSSI, including Low Impact Work, environmental management measures and utility work.
+However, does not include activities that informs or enables detailed design of the CSSI or generates noise that is not more than 5 dB(A) above the RBL at any sensitive land user(s)

 WTP Sydney Metro West - Western Tunnelling Package